 You’ll be happier, more persistent, and less likely to leave unfinished business that way.

 3. Make a decision and take action

 Do your best to incorporate the above tips, but even if you aren’t successful in either or both of them, your best bet in general is: when in doubt, act.
-If you always make the best decision possible at the time, using the best information you have available, regret won’t have a foothold.
-It’s true.
+If you make the best decision possible at the time, using the best information you have available, regret won’t have a foothold.

-Now, will taking more action expose you to more short-term regret?
-Of course, because you’ll still make mistakes no matter how informed or aligned with your core values you are.
+Will taking more action expose you to more short-term regret?
+Of course, because you’ll still make mistakes of some kind no matter how informed or aligned with your core values you are.